UtrechtUniversity/containerplatform-docs/docs/content/guides/deploy-a-sample-app.md

-# Guides
-This is the place to upload your guides or HOWTO's.

-## HOWTO: Deploy a sample app on openshift4
+# Deploy a sample app on openshift4
 To set up a sample app on OpenShift 4 and expose it using Ingress, you can follow these steps:

 1. **Deploy the Sample App**: